victoragcosta/MakeSchedulesReadableAgain/README.md

-# make_sigaa_readable
+# Make SIGAA Readable

-This is an Extension for Chrome that makes the class time more human friendly on SIGAA platform
+This is an Extension for Chrome that makes the class timetable more human friendly on SIGAA platform